All Episodes

 But here's what I tell people.

-The first order business for most presidents is when they get into office, they seek to appease their enemies by sacrificing their friends and wind up not appeasing their enemies and losing their friends.
+The first order of business for most presidents is when they get into office, they seek to appease their enemies by sacrificing their friends and wind up not appeasing their enemies and losing their friends.

-And I'm quite sure Obama has lost all of his extreme left wing friends.
+And I'm quite sure Obama has lost all of his extreme left-wing friends.

 So just watch that next year.